-Tiona Bahru Fried Kwav Teow (#02-11), since 1953
+Tiong Bahru Fried Kway Teow (#02-11), since 1953

 This stall was established by Tay Soo Lan who started out in 1953 in a coffee shop in Kampong Bahru.
-In 1958, Tay became an itinerant hawker in the Telok Ayer area but later moved to King's Theatre at Kim Tian Road, where he sold kway teow (fried flat noodles) from a push cart. to cook this dish from a retiring itinerant hawker for a small fee.
-Tay's fried kwav teow has a distinct taste.
+In 1958, Tay became an itinerant hawker in the Telok Aver area but later moved to King's Theatre at Kim Tian Road, where he sold kway teow (fried flat noodles) from a push cart.
+It was only in 1968 that he moved permanently into the old Seng Poh Road Market.
+Tay, who has always only sold fried kway teow, learned to cook this dish from a retiring itinerant hawker for a small fee.
+Tay's fried kway teow has a distinct taste.
 Unlike more common types of fried kway teow, Tay's is lighter-coloured and drier.
 Today, aged 83, Tay is still sprightly and agile, but is content to manage the stall, take orders and serve the food.
 He has passed on his frying ladle to his daughter, Tay Li Hua, who has mastered the recipe from her father.
 Tay laments the fact that the quality of the noodles and kway teow is not as good as those that were handmade in the past, and that health-conscious customers who prefer vegetable oil to lard will not get to savour the real taste of his specialty.
 Also, the cockles which are obtained from a registered supplier - are not as fresh as those he used to prepare himself.